soy-capitan/challenge4roostify/README.md

 # challenge4roostify

 Test Suite Archetecture Guidlines:
-(written by CG Acharjya for Roostify)
+(re written from an original by the same Author by CG Acharjya for Roostify)

 Under the test_suite folder is a folder with a suite_name folder.
 Seems redundant but moose allows for multiple sub-suites/alternate suites etc.